MechbioIISc/robust-sunflower-daafc/content/pages/pricing.md

           We are constantly looking for excellent postdoctoral candidates.
-If you have finished your PhD or if you are about to and your research interest matches with ours, please write to us.
+If you have finished your PhD or if you are about to, and your research interest matches with ours, please write to us.
 We will support your application for various available fellowships.
         content_align: left